Last updated on February 16th, 2024 at 03:15 pm

 Growing up, my family spent almost every Spring Break camping in and around Arches National Park near Moab Utah.
 We had a truck bed camper and we would go with several neighborhood families – all with kids our age.
 I fondly remember camping in Devil’s Garden and spending entire days with my brothers and neighbor friends exploring the spectacular red rock formations.
 Back then, it felt like we had Arches entirely to ourselves.

 Two things changed my thinking this past year.
 First of all – obviously, the pandemic.
 Local road trips became our safest form of travel in 2020.
 And second – Social Media.
 As I started writing this blog, I also started using social media to interact with other travel bloggers – bloggers from all over the world.
 On Twitter especially, we travel bloggers exchange lots of travel pictures.
 And I was stunned by the volume of pictures from…..
 My Home State!
 Lots and lots of pictures from….
 My Home State!
 Pictures from places I’d never been in….My Home State!
-So, I decided 2020 was the year for me to see my unvisited Utah National Parks and to finally make my return to Moab Utah.
+So, I decided 2020 to finally make my return to Moab.

 Some of the links in this post may be affiliate links.
 If you buy something after clicking one of these links, I may earn a small commission.
 This does not cost you anything extra and helps support this blog.